jokruger/pgx-mutex/README.md

 # pgx-mutex
 Pgx-mutex is a distributed lock / mutex library using PGX.
-It implements stdlib sync.Locker interface.
+It implements extended as well as stdlib sync.Locker / sync.Mutex interfaces.

 !!!
 WORK IN PROGRESS !!!